apereo/cas/docs/cas-server-documentation/installation/Passwordless-Authentication.md

 Passwordless authentication can also be activated using [QR Code Authentication](QRCode-Authentication.html), allowing end users to login by scanning a QR code using a mobile device.

+Passwordless authentication can also be achieved via [FIDO2 WebAuthn](../mfa/FIDO2-WebAuthn-Authentication.html) which lets users verify their identities without passwords and login using FIDO2-enabled devices.

 ## Overview

 Support is enabled by including the following module in the overlay: